University of California, Santa Barbara

 Announcement:

-The course curricula and tools now support mixed signal design practice as well as conventional digial design.
+The course curricula and tools now support mixed signal design practice as well as conventional digital design.
 Projects may be either digital, mixed or analog as desired.
 The tools will include Cadence Virtuoso and Silicon Encounter as well as Synopsys Design Compiler for Verilog based design.
 We will also support full custom, array and data path tools from MMI.
-All designs will use the On-Semi 0.6um C5 process through the MOSIS SCMOS rules which implement a 3-metal, 2-poly technology that can accommodate standard cell digital designs as large as 2k gates in the default size (1.5 sq. mm).
-It supports high quality capacitor, resistor, and NPN-bipolar transistors in addition to thin and thick oxide complementary FET’s.
-Since the design area is relatively small for this level of integration, projects will have limited external signalling capacity, and are encouraged to integrate sensors such as photo-diodes, Hall-effect devices, or mixed-signal designs in lieu of pure digital constructions.
+Most designs will use the On-Semi 0.6um C5 process through vendor specific rules allowing 3-metal, 2-poly technology with several resistor and capacitor types including isolated poly/poly caps with 10% typical variance.
+The rules also support NPN bipolar transistors, varactors and Schottky diodes.
+The vendor rules also support a rich standard cell set and a newly designed 48-pin (max) pad=frame with up to 2500 standard cells in the 2.25mm^2 design space.
+Since the design area is relatively small for this level of integration, projects will have limited external signaling capacity, and are encouraged to integrate sensors such as photo-diodes, Hall-effect devices, or mixed-signal designs in lieu of pure digital constructions.

 There is a portable linux version of the MMI tool set available for personal computer use in this course so that design and analysis work need not be completed in the ECI lab.
 If interested, please see me about this.